Desmond Penigar

 Desmond Penigar (born July 16, 1981) is an American former professional basketball player.
-A 6'7" tall forward, he attended Utah State University and Ventura College.
+A 6'7" tall power forward, he attended Utah State University and Ventura College.
 Penigar was a member of the Orlando Magic of the National Basketball Association during the 2003–04 NBA season.
 As a member of the Asheville Altitude, he won the 2003–04 National Basketball Development League Rookie of the Year award.

 He has played professionally in South Korea, Germany, Austria, Lebanon, Kuwait and Saudi Arabia.